kiranjthomas/personal-site/content/posts/how-do-private-dns-names-get-resolved.md

 `name-servers` determines the "DNS servers that your network interfaces will use for domain name resolution."  `AmazonProvidedDNS`resolves to the +2 address mentioned above.

 See the AWS VPC [documentation](https://docs.aws.amazon.com/vpc/latest/userguide/DHCPOptionSetConcepts.html#ArchitectureDiagram) for more on DHCP options.

+## How about that Foo and Bar Example

+So I believe when `foo` wants to connect with `bar`, `foo` will

+1. interact with the DHCP server to get the address of the DNS server
+1. get the IP address of `bar` from the DNS server
+1. connect to `bar` through the VPC's route tables

 ## What Tools are Available For Debugging DNS Issues?